Comparison

 There is no complex migration between Trint and File Transcribe.
 Export or locate your source media and upload it to File Transcribe.
 Transcripts regenerate from audio; you are not importing Trint's collaborative layer, which is usually what you want for a fresh segment timeline.
 Many freelancers use File Transcribe for personal jobs and Trint when their employer provides seats.
 Your recordings stay portable on both sides.

 Verdict: Trint is a newsroom collaboration platform; File Transcribe is a file-first transcript workspace.
 Pick Trint for team editorial production; pick File Transcribe for fast solo uploads and subtitle export.
-Try File Transcribe free or see pricing.
+Try File Transcribe free, read the Trint review, or compare File Transcribe vs Trint.

 Ready to transcribe your file?